CapSkyHook/TaxiOrNotHereWeCome/README.txt

 data_downloads - holds the fields related to downloading the raw data from online sources

 application_screenshots - holds images of the running application as well the final outputted visualizations which include a heatmap of the travel coordinates over New York City and a few images of the newly determined Kmeans based subway locations in relation to existing subway stops.
+Due the nature of the application and us running it on a compute node, we have shown the Spark UI in stages of the clustering algorithm as well as the intermidate running state and final output of the visualization code.

 taxi-project_2.11-1.0.jar - jar file version of the application.
 Note: This jar file has the URIs in the Dumbo HDFS file system hardcoded.
 To use different data input and output URIs, the constants at the top of TaxiProject.scala should be changed to desired locations and the jar file need to be remade using "sbt package" in the root folder.
 Information about the URIs used in the jarfile have been noted below.